Can you flip your tow hitch, and why you might want to

 How many vehicles do you see driving down the road with the trailer pointing towards the road, and the vehicles headlights pointing towards the sky?
 There’s a distinct lack of understanding when it comes to towing safely, and a portion of this comes from not setting your tow hitch to the correct height.

 The other part of it comes from people not understanding, or just ignoring the weight limitations of their vehicles.
 There are 7 things that you must comply with, and most people are only aware of one or two.
 For more information, check this easy to understand post that we wrote; Towing capacity; a simple guide to keep you legal.

 Most people run their tow hitch in the following configuration:

-Are you allowed to turn your hitch upside down?
+Can you turn a tow hitch upside down?

 In general yes, you can turn your hitch around, and enjoy the extra clearance.
 However, before you do, there’s a few things you need to do: